Int32.TryParse Method (String, Int32)

 Converts the string representation of a number to its 32-bit signed integer equivalent.
 A return value indicates whether the conversion succeeded.

 A string containing a number to convert.

-When this method returns, contains the 32-bit signed integer value equivalent to the number contained in s, if the conversion succeeded, or zero if the conversion failed.
-The conversion fails if the s parameter is nullptr, is not of the correct format, or represents a number less than MinValue or greater than MaxValue.
+When this method returns, contains the 32-bit signed integer value equivalent of the number contained in s, if the conversion succeeded, or zero if the conversion failed.
+The conversion fails if the s parameter is null or String.Empty, is not of the correct format, or represents a number less than MinValue or greater than MaxValue.
 This parameter is passed uninitialized; any value originally supplied in result will be overwritten.

 true if s was converted successfully; otherwise, false.